hellothomaas/slate/source/index.md

 ## Middle Office

-*You are a middle office that receives booking information on behalf of your clients.*

 > PCI Proxy supports a varienty of [different approaches for you to collect the payment data][1].
+Your server will never get in touch with sensitive card data which reduces your PCI scope immediately.

-The most common approach is to submit data directly from your software using our [payment pages][2].
-Another option is [pay-by-email][3] where payment links are issued that can be emailed to customers to let them enter their payment details by them-selves.
-Now you have shielded your server by using our APIs to extract and collect payment data and stored it in our PCI Proxy vault up front.
+> The most common approach is to submit data directly from your software using our [payment pages][2].
+Another option is [pay-by-email][3] where temporary payment links are issued that can be emailed to customers to let them enter their payment details by themselves.

 > PCI Proxy allows you to [forward vaulted payment data][4] to PCI compliant third parties.

+*You are a middle office that receives booking information on behalf of your clients.*

 *Travel agencies use your software to drop new bookings.
 At some point, they will enter the customers’ payment data in your software.
 In order to minimize your PCI scope, this payment data should be added without touching your server.*